rjfarmer/pyMesa/README.md

 # pyMesa
 Allows python to interface with MESA.
+Current stable version is 1.0.8